-When updating to Windows 10 October 2018 Update v1809, if you receive a setup notification that the installation is blocked because of Intel Display Audio Device (intcdaud.sys), then know that this is by design as Microsoft has blocked the upgrade because the concerned device driver causes excessive processor demand and reduced battery life.
+When updating Windows 11 or Windows 10 with a Feature Update, if you receive a setup notification that the installation is blocked because of Intel Display Audio Device (intcdaud.sys), then know that this is by design as Microsoft has blocked the upgrade because the concerned device driver causes excessive processor demand and reduced battery life.

 What needs your attention: Intel Display Audio Device (intcdaud.sys)